wacncontent/CustomizeTool/output/articles/sql-database/sql-database-bcdr-faq.md

 ## 6. How do I find out the available restore point available for my database?

-For recovery from user error – The current time is the latest restore point available.
+For recovery from user error â The current time is the latest restore point available.
 To find out the oldest available restore point, use [Get Database](https://msdn.microsoft.com/zh-cn/library/dn505708.aspx) (*RecoveryPeriodStartDate*) to get the oldest restore point (non Geo-replicated restore point).

 For recovery from outage - Use the [Get Recoverable Database](https://msdn.microsoft.com/zh-cn/library/dn800985.aspx) (*LastAvailableBackupDate*) to get the latest Geo-replicated restore point.